From a reporting trip to Tehran, Iran, in 2004

 Examples of books reviewed for the San Francisco Chronicle (left to right): “Unfortunately, It Was Paradise” by Palestinian poet Mahmoud Darwish; “The Unconquerable World” by author and anti-nuclear speaker Jonathan Schell; and “A Mighty Heart” by the widow of journalist Daniel Pearl.

-• Book reviews about Palestinian poet Mahmoud Darwish and American journalist Daniel Pearl, music profile of Zimbabwean singer Thomas Mapfumo, music review and article about Malian singer and instrumentalist Issa Bagayogo, and album review of Ali Farka Touré’s Niafunke: A book review of a new release from Palestinian poet Mahmoud Darwish, Unfortunately, It Was Paradise; a review of two books on the life and death of Wall Street Journal reporter Daniel Pearl – followed two years later by a Chronicle interview with Daniel Pearl’s father, Judea Pearl, a UCLA professor who established a foundation in his son’s memory that promotes interfaith dialogue between Judaism and Islam; a music profile of Zimbabwean singer Thomas Mapfumo; an album review of a new release by Malian singer Issa Bagayogo, several years after interviewing Bagayogo (and Algerian singer Cheikha Rimitti) for a feature article about a French pop music tour; and an album review of Ali Farka Touré’s Niafunke.
+• Book reviews about Palestinian poet Mahmoud Darwish and American journalist Daniel Pearl, obituary on India’s master sarodist Ali Akbar Khan, music profile of Zimbabwean singer Thomas Mapfumo, music review and article about Malian singer and instrumentalist Issa Bagayogo, and album review of Ali Farka Touré’s Niafunke: A book review of a new release from Palestinian poet Mahmoud Darwish, Unfortunately, It Was Paradise; a review of two books on the life and death of Wall Street Journal reporter Daniel Pearl – followed two years later by a Chronicle interview with Daniel Pearl’s father, Judea Pearl, a UCLA professor who established a foundation in his son’s memory that promotes interfaith dialogue between Judaism and Islam; an obituary of master sarodist Ali Akbar Khan, who helped popularize Indian music around the world; a music profile of Zimbabwean singer Thomas Mapfumo; an album review of a new release by Malian singer Issa Bagayogo, several years after interviewing Bagayogo (and Algerian singer Cheikha Rimitti) for a feature article about a French pop music tour; and an album review of Ali Farka Touré’s Niafunke.

 • Reported story and reported opinion piece on homelessness; book review on the power of non-violence in the wake of war; movie review about poetry in a time of war; story from Pakistan on war-time refugees; story from Prague about the city’s economic woes: A news story that examined San Francisco’s homeless policies and entailed spending the night in San Francisco’s largest, most controversial homeless facility; a reported opinion piece on Iraqi War veterans who became homeless after returning from fighting for the United States military; a 1991 essay on traveling in Baghdad and Iraq in the summer of 1990 – travels that preceded Iraq’s 1991 invasion of Kuwait and the war that ensued; a 1991 news story on hatred directed at Arab Americans; a 1993 story reported from Pakistan’s capital, Islamabad, about a refugee camp for hundreds of displaced Bosnian Muslims who had fled their homes in the wake of the Bosnian War – a story that featured interviews with camp refugees who detailed their gratitude but also their conflicted feelings of grief and trauma; a 1990 story reported from Prague about the economic difficulties – fueled by tourism – that were suddenly enveloping the city and the entire country of Czechoslovakia (which was the name of the country that has since splintered into the Czech Republic and Slovakia); a 2003 book review of The Unconquerable World, Jonathan Schell’s historic look at the non-violence movement around the world; and a 2005 movie review of Voices in Wartime, a documentary that looks at the ways in which poetry helps people come to terms with conflict.